ikheetbas/Verhalen/README.md

 1. Create Docker group and add your (computer) user to this group

-    If you don't want to run Docker as root you have to give access to your user.
+    With adding your computer user to the docker group you don't have to run Docker as root.

-    This is done by making a Docker group and adding your computer user to this group.

-    On linux:
+    On Linux:
     ```bash
     sudo groupadd docker
     sudo gpasswd -a ${USER} docker